-- extra olive oil toasted pepitas, extra parsley, extra black pepper for serving (optional)
+- extra olive oil, toasted pepitas, extra parsley, black pepper for serving (optional)

-- Saute the onion in a large pot in the olive oil until softened (about 3 minutes).
+- Sautè the onion in a large pot in the olive oil (1 tablespoon) until softened (about 3 minutes).

-- Add the stock, salt and pepper, and broccoli.
+- Add the stock (6 cups), salt and pepper to taste, and broccoli florets and stems.
 Bring to a boil and simmer for 15 minutes (or until broccoli is tender).
-Add the greens and parsley and stir until wilted (about 2 minutes)
+Add the beet greens (2 cups) and parsley (2 tablespoons) and stir until wilted (about 2 minutes).